hennasingh/hennasingh/README.md

 Frontend Developer
 ------------------

-Frontend Developer, currently studying Frontend Development Career Path from Scrimba and working as Program Manager at MongoDB.
-I am actively looking to switch to a more technical profile and build new web solutions.
+Customer focussed professional with excellent experience in problem solving, content creating and relationship building.
+Currently studying Frontend Development Career Path and working as Program Manager at MongoDB.
+I am actively looking to move to more engineering focussed roles.
 I bring  great leadership, program management and customer engineering background, that proves my strong interpersonal, team building and resourceful skills.

 * 🌍  I'm based in Dublin, Ireland
 * 🚀  I'm currently working on [Best-Bank project with a team as a part of Scrimba Bootcamp](http://github.com/hennasingh/best-bank)